StephenHodgson/Native-Unity-API/README.md

 C++ Headers for Unity Native Plugins for creating your own native plugins inside the [Unity 3d Game Editor](https://unity.com).

+I havn't tested this out on every version of the editor, so best bet is to only use it for 2019.4+

 ## Contents

 - Native Graphics APIs